Even the most ardent campers can admit that despite their vast benefits, traditional tents have some drawbacks, too.

 This type of setup isn’t too far off from a small RV or campervan.
 So, if you’re comparing a rooftop tent to one of those, it’s much, much cheaper.

 The cons of pop up roof tents:

 When your tent is attached to your car, you can only camp where your car can go.
 That eliminates any type of backroads or backcountry camping.
-Though if you have a 4×4, you might find that doesn’t limit you all that much.
+Though if you have a 4×4 like a Jeep camper, you might find that doesn’t limit you all that much.